-- 2 Cumbria County Council is responsible for ensuring that its business is conducted in accordance with the - 3 law and proper standards; that public money is properly accounted for, and is used economically, efficiently and - g effectively.
-The Council also has a duty under the Local Government Act 1999 to make arrangements to secure - 4 continuous improvement in the way its functions are exercised, having regard to a combination of economy, - 6 efficiency and effectiveness. - 7 In discharging this overall responsibility, the Council is responsible for putting in place proper arrangements for the governance of its affairs and facilitating the effective - g exercise of its functions, including arrangements for the management of risk and for dealing with issues which arise. - The Council has made significant improvements in its corporate governance during 2014/2015, including undertaking a review of its Constitution to ensure that it continues to be fit for purpose, establishing the officer corporate governance group to provide leadership and oversight on corporate governance at officer level and making significant progress in implementing targeted action to address identified governance issues.
+Cumbria County Council is responsible for ensuring that its business is conducted in accordance with the law and proper standards; that public money is properly accounted for, and is used economically, efficiently and effectively.
+The Council also has a duty under the Local Government Act 1999 to make arrangements to secure continuous improvement in the way its functions are exercised, having regard to a combination of economy, efficiency and effectiveness.

+In discharging this overall responsibility, the Council is responsible for putting in place proper arrangements for the governance of its affairs and facilitating the effective exercise of its functions, including arrangements for the management of risk and for dealing with issues which arise.